nexodus-io/nexodus/docs/user-guide/security-groups.md

 cb2e0192-5eb9-41ee-a732-7484602ac883     default                 default organization security group     7e552731-2f5f-421d-9266-10fa46dfe3ee     []                               []
 ```

+Security Groups can be completely disabled on a per-agent basis at runtiime by simply passing the flag `nexd --disable-security-groups`.

 ## Prerequisites

-Ensure that you have the `nexctl` CLI available on your machine.
+Ensure that the `nexctl` CLI is installed on your machine and that you also have the `nftables` package, which provides the `nft` command.

 ## Organization and Security Group Identification